Send the link below via email or IMCopy

 Looking for Fallacies

-Despite this, however, Fallacies can be very powerful and persuasive--sometimes even more so than "sound" logic.
+Despite their gaps in logic, however, Fallacies can be very powerful and persuasive--sometimes even more so than "sound" logic.

 Academic writing demands that you avoid fallacies and use "sound" logic, but Marketing takes full advantage of fallacies to act on you